BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 15 ---

-![A text-based logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in a grey, sans-serif, uppercase font on a white background, arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos for two European financial authorities side-by-side.
-On the left is the logo for the European Securities and Markets Authority (ESMA), which features the acronym in blue text surrounded by a circle of blue stars.
-On the right is the logo for the European Insurance and Occupational Pensions Authority (EIOPA), which has a blue geometric design above its stylized acronym.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the European Banking Authority (EBA) under the title "THE RISK FACTORS GUIDELINES".

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 i. the third party applies CDD measures and keeps records to EEA standards and that it